InventorDreamer/Yandex_exercises/README.md

 # Yandex_exercises

 I am a graduate of the educational organization "Yandex Practicum" specializing in Data Science.
-Thanks to these courses, I not only gained additional skills in Python programming, mastered ML algorithms, and learned how to analyze data, but I also developed proficiency in SQL, which enhances my database management capabilities.
+Thanks to these courses, I not only gained additional skills in Python programming, ML algorithms, and learned how to analyze data, but I also developed in SQL, which enhances my database management capabilities.

 **My hard-skills:**
 * Python programming